Baltinglass Abbey: History

 Founded in 1148 by Diarmait Mac Murchada, the King of Leinster, Baltinglass Abbey sits beside the River Slaney in a valley of the Wicklow Mountains.
 The original name Belach Conglais means "pass of Cú Glas," referring to a mythological hero that was killed by wild boars.
 The abbey is roughly contemporary with Ferns Abbey, St Saviour's Priory, and possibly also Killeshin Church.

 Baltinglass Abbey was established as a daughter house of Mellifont Abbey, a Cistercian abbey near Drogheda.
 Diarmait gave it the Latin name Vallis Salutis, meaning "Valley of Salvation", and granted it eight parcels of land in the region as an endowment.

 Grangecon, a nearby village, was originally an out-farm of the monks.
 They operated a corn-mill in the area that the village now occupies.

-The first stage of the building was completed by 1170, it became the mother house of Jerpoint Abbey in 1180 and in 1228 it is recorded that there were 36 monks and 50 lay brothers living at Baltinglass.
+The first stage of the building was completed by 1170, it had become the mother house of Jerpoint Abbey in about 1160, and in 1228 it is recorded that there were 36 monks and 50 lay brothers living at Baltinglass.

 The Abbey was occupied for nearly 400 years until it was shut down by the 1536 Dissolution of the Monasteries and granted to Edmond Butler, 3rd/13th Baron Dunboyne.
 A Church of Ireland church was built within the abbey itself in 1815, but it closed in 1883.